juancastillo0/leto/README.md

 ## Room Signals

 A service with room and messages, an user can subscribe to a room to listen to messages and send private or group-wide messages.
+Useful for simple messages or setting up peer-to-peer protocols like WebRTC.
 The service uses web sockets and in the source code repository there are three projects:

 1. The Leto Shelf GraphQL server.
 Everything is saved in memory
 2. A Dart client using [Artemis](https://github.com/comigor/artemis)